-REPORTING TEMPLATES
+REPORTING TEMPLATE

-The Annual Institutional Effectiveness Review (AIER) templates provide a single source that documents the institutional effectiveness process with direct links to the Institutional Mission, strategic goals, assessment outcomes and resulting budgetary allocations.
+The Annual Institutional Effectiveness Review (AIER) template provides a single source that documents the institutional effectiveness process with direct links to the Institutional Mission, strategic goals, assessment outcomes and resulting budgetary allocations.
 The three components are:

-Section I: Planning and Implementation which includes: Specific learning outcomes - what is the relationship to institutional mission and goals Methods of Assessment and Frequency of Administration - what methods will be used and when will they be administered Criteria or benchmark for success - what will indicate that the outcome has been achieved Section II: Analysis of Results which includes: Analysis of results - who will analyze, review and report data as well as recommendations for changes Section III: Programmatic Review which includes: Impact of budget decisions - how did budget decisions impact the program/division Outcomes for the next cycle - what are the new or modified outcomes for the next cycle
+Section I: Planning and Implementation which includes:

+Specific learning outcomes - what is the relationship to institutional mission and goals

+Methods of Assessment and Frequency of Administration - what methods will be used and when will they be administered

+Criteria or benchmark for success - what will indicate that the outcome has been achieved

+Section II: Analysis of Results which includes:

+Analysis of results - who will analyze, review and report data as well as recommendations for changes

+Section III: Programmatic Review which includes:

+Impact of budget decisions - how did budget decisions impact the program/division

+Outcomes for the next cycle - what are the new or modified outcomes for the next cycle

-Each of the University's academic and AES units have conducted assessment activities and submitted assessment reports for the past several years.
-The reporting cycle is based on the calendar year (January through December).
+Each of the University's academic and AES units have conducted assessment activities and submitted assessment reports each semester for the past two years.
+Beginning Spring 2006, each unit will submit only one report per year.
+The reporting cycle, previously based on the academic year (September through August), will now be based on the calendar year (January through December).